-When the pandemic hit, everyone was fretting for a solution – a solution to replace their gym classes to a solution to just talk to someone else without endangering anyone’s health.
+When the pandemic hit, everyone was fretting for a solution – a solution to replace their gym classes with a solution to just talk to someone else without endangering anyone’s health.
 For example, for office meetings companies started using Zoom.
 By April 2020 Zoom had 300 million active users.

 One might think that video conferencing and 2D collaboration solutions could be the answer but the lack of in-person feel leaves the participants exhausted and less engaged with the content.
 Research has shown that nearly half of the surveyed professional workers report a high degree of exhaustion due to the perpetual use of video conferencing.